UPenn-CIT599/final-project-team8_flights/README.md

 * Check the "direct flights only" checkbox if only direct flights are desired.
 The program will ignore the max layover field in this case.
 * Maximum budget fare for total trip, input as a positive integer.

+Finally, the user clicks the "SEARCH FOR FLIGHTS" button, upon which the rest of the program executes.

+#### Handling input errors

+#### Limitations

 **1 heading 1**
 ***heading 2***